-Bondi’s strong leg helped Nebraska field one of the nation’s top kickoff units in 2013, as the 6-0, 205-pound Bondi ranked among the national leaders in touchbacks.
-Bondi also contributed as a true freshman in 2011, before redshirting in 2012.
+Bondi’s strong leg helped Nebraska field one of the nation’s top kickoff units in 2013, as the 6-0, 205-pound Bondi ranked among the national leaders in touchbacks with 48.
+He is likely to continue in that role in 2014.

 Bondi served as Nebraska’s kickoff specialist throughout the season and booted 48 of his 77 kickoffs for touchbacks.
 He had seven touchbacks against South Dakota State and six against Southern Miss.
 His efforts helped Nebraska rank fifth in the Big Ten in kickoff coverage at 20.2 yards per return.